Challenge level: 5 out of 5

 We have earned a joyous day of rest to end our challenge.
 You can either kick back at the lodge and take the opportunity to use its sauna to your heart's and muscles' content.

-Alternatively, you can take part in an exciting optional adventure in Ruka*.
-We’ll learn about reindeer husbandry, you will also have a chance to meet and feed the reindeer and talk with the reindeer herders.
-Next, we get a chance to spend some time at the Ruka Ski Centre to enjoy as you wish.
+Alternatively, you can take part in an exciting optional adventure in Ruka.
+You’ll learn about reindeer husbandry, you will also have a chance to meet and feed the reindeer and talk with the reindeer herders.
+You’ll also spend some time at the Ruka Ski Centre to enjoy as you wish.
 You may book activities, such as downhill skiing/snowboarding or an ice swim and sauna.

 Tonight, we toast our extraordinary achievement, having conquered an incredible challenge in the extreme cold!